byDagor/Dagor-Brushless-Controller/docs/firmware/index.md

 # Firmware

-The [firmware](https://github.com/byDagor/Dagor-Brushless-Controller/tree/master/Firmware) was developed in the Arduino development environment as part of the SimpleFOCproject; this code is merely a starting point as it’s encouraged to modify it to fit specific projects.
-The [firmware](https://github.com/byDagor/Dagor-Brushless-Controller/tree/master/Firmware) has a particular folder name that describes which board revision it belongs to and which version of firmware it is.
+The [firmware](https://github.com/byDagor/Dagor-Brushless-Controller/tree/master/Firmware) was developed in the Arduino development environment as part of the [SimpleFOCproject](simplefoc.com); this code is merely a starting point as it’s encouraged to modify it to fit specific projects.
+[It](https://github.com/byDagor/Dagor-Brushless-Controller/tree/master/Firmware) can be found in the project's [Github repository](https://github.com/byDagor/Dagor-Brushless-Controller/tree/master/Firmware) and it has a particular project folder name that describes which board revision it belongs to and which version of firmware it is.
 The name will look something like this:

 >**a_DAXXXFXXX**